tomjnunez/task_manager_redux/README.md

 require 'sqlite3'
 ```

-And now, in the same file let's go ahead and add  add the following code to our `initialize` method:
+And now, in the same file add the following code to our `initialize` method:

 ```
 @database = SQLite3::Database.new('db/task_manager_development.db')